sarahcolbert/sibling_roh_analysis/README.md

 In  Pre-Step 5 we provide instructions for running a script that will check to make sure these and other files meet our requirements, but please first use this information to check your data to the best of your ability.

 ### Non-imputed genotype data
-You will need non-imputed genotype data in PLINK binary format. **Analyses can only be run using SNPs on chromosomes 1-22.
+You will need non-imputed genotype data in PLINK binary format for all F<sub>ROH</sub> analyses. **Analyses can only be run using SNPs on chromosomes 1-22.
 Any SNPs not on chromosomes 1-22 will be removed in step 1.** The pipeline requires the input files to satisfy the following requirements:

 a) PLINK binary format (.bed .bim .fam) files.